MrDaggubati/Dockerfiles/README.md

 # inspiration:

-Big Data Europe; like their modularization
+1. Big Data Europe; like their modularization

-HariSekhon ; like him for his dedication to bring up that many tools
+1. HariSekhon ; like him for his dedication to bring up that many tools

 # credits :
 Big Data Europe ;

-I am not the original developer of this, allthe credits goes to awesome people behind Big data europe team who open sourced these. modifying, tweaking and ehhacing as needed for my own scenarios
+I am not the original developer of spark-base,master and submit but the sample application Credits for the awesome work must be to BDE Team and their awesome people who open sourced these.